Pichesi/html2pdf/README.md

-# THIS IS A DIRECT FORK of spipu/html2pdf
+# DIRECT FORK of spipu/html2pdf

 Actually, just changed "composer.json" to change requirements to php8 and we will update code with fixing bugs